oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/pve_kvm.md

 - You can customize the number of CPU cores, memory size, disk size, and which storage disk on the host machine to use for batch creation.
 Ensure you calculate available resources before proceeding.
 - Relevant information about the virtual machines will be stored in the 'NOTES' section of the corresponding VM on the web interface, where you can view them.
 - If the host machine comes with an IPv6 subnet, an IPv6 network will be automatically attached, although there will be no public IPv6 addresses available.
+- Optionally enable or disable standalone IPV6, requires the host to have at least one /64 subnet.

 Command:

 ```shell